8 Ways to Get Money to Start a Small Business

 - How Can I Start My Own Business With No Money?

 - How Much Does It Cost to Start a Business?

 - How Do I Qualify for a Business Loan?

 - How Can I Get a Small Business Loan Without Collateral?

 How Can I Start My Own Business With No Money?

 To start a business with no money or very little startup costs, consider these options:

-This hot business idea means that you sell products that are made, stored and shipped by a third party such as Alibaba.
+This hot business idea means that you sell products that are made, stored, and shipped by a third party such as Alibaba.
 You can set up your own low-cost online store using sites like Shopify.
-You then curate the products sold and focus on marketing and excellent customers service to make your shop stand out.
+You then curate the products sold and focus on marketing and excellent customer service to make your shop stand out.

 You use products from third parties and customize them with unique slogans or art.
-T-shirts, mugs, tote bags, cell phone cases and hats are just some of the items you can customize.
+T-shirts, mugs, tote bags, cell phone cases, and hats are just some of the items you can customize.
 Not a designer?
-Hire one for cheap on sites like Fiverr.
+Hire one on sites like Fiverr.

 It’s simple and free to publish your own eBook or print book using services like Amazon and Draft2Digital.
-You can hire people to format your book or design covers on Fiverr and even hire ghostwriters on Freelancer.com.
+You can hire people to format your book or design covers using sites like 99designs and even hire ghostwriters on Freelancer.com.